 All work relevant to the organization completed within the concern stage needs to be recorded, ensuring that reference is made to the six Safeguarding principles in justifying decision making at this stage.
-For Adult Care workers, the Safeguarding contact on ALLIS should be used to document and clearly detail what actions have been taken within the concern stage to establish eligibility.
+For Adult Care workers, the contact must be progressed to a safeguarding concern on ALLIS to clearly detail what actions have been taken within the concern stage to establish eligibility and justify decision making in relation to the concern.